by Andrea M. Darcy

 If you want to get a sense of the ‘You’ behind your thoughts and feelings, a useful modern tool now used my many therapists is mindfulness.
 This involves a daily practice of sitting quietly, relaxing your body, and watching your thoughts come and go without attaching to or judging them.
 With time, the thoughts slow and even stop, and you can start to question, “Who is it watching these thoughts?”
 This ‘watcher’ is you.

 Do your thoughts and feelings have the reins?
 Don’t know who the real you is?
-We connect you to top London-based talk therapists who can help.
-Or find affordable UK-wide therapists and online counsellors on our booking platform.
+Harley Therapy connects you with top London-based talk therapists from the comfort of our central London clinics.
+Or for affordable UK-wide therapists and online counsellors visit our booking platform.